 There are so many jams to choose from in France!
 Here’s a quick tour of the top 5 favorites the French love most.
-There are a few unusual flavors, some unique to France, as well as different ways they’re used.
+I cover a few unusual flavors, some unique to France, as well as the different ways they’re used.

 The Top 5 Jam Flavors the French Love: